Learning Outcomes

 - Parliamentary sovereignty means Parliament can make or repeal any law, cannot bind future Parliaments, and its Acts cannot be set aside by other bodies.

-- The Human Rights Act 1998 requires courts to interpret legislation compatibly with the ECHR where possible, but does not allow courts to strike down primary legislation.
+- The Human Rights Act 1998 requires courts to interpret legislation compatibly with the ECHR where possible (s.3) and allows declarations of incompatibility (s.4); public authorities must act compatibly with the ECHR unless compelled by primary legislation (s.6).

-- Devolution gives legislative power to devolved legislatures, but the UK Parliament remains legally sovereign; the Sewel Convention is a political, not legal, constraint.
+- Devolution grants law‑making powers within defined competences, subject to the ECHR and other constraints; the UK Parliament remains legally sovereign.
+The Sewel Convention is a political, not legal, constraint.

-- International law does not override Acts of Parliament, but courts may interpret statutes to be consistent with international obligations.
+- International law does not override Acts of Parliament in domestic law; courts may interpret statutes consistently with international obligations where possible.

 Key Terms and Concepts